-All interested parties are encouraged to review the information and send comments to Carlos Gonzalez, Public Involvement Administrator, at cgonzalez@hrpdvca.gov or by mail to 723 Woodlake Drive, Chesapeake, Virginia 23320.
-The deadline for comments on the draft report is June 9, 2010.
+All interested parties are encouraged to review the proposed revisions and send comments to Kendall Miller, Public Involvement / Community Outreach Administrator, at kmiller@hrpdvva.gov or by mail to 723 Woodlake Drive, Chesapeake, Virginia 23320.
+The deadline for comments is January 12, 2011.